i-weber/Internship_project_RNAseq/Knowledge_Progression_handling_RNA-seq_datasets.md

 I can likely transfer my virtual machine from VirtualBox to another virtual machine software, VMware, but that will likely require some more tweaking as well.
 For the time being, I will try running the pipeline as is in Nextflow under Conda, and then see about anything else.

-## Attempting to transfer entirety of virtual machine to VMware
+## Transferring entirety of virtual machine to VMware

 I took a snapshot of my current VM (2024-08-01) using VirtualBox, and, in the same program, hit "Export appliance" for this very same machine from the File menu.
 Started around 18:40, reading about the pipeline in parallel.
 It's mightily slow - at 19.05, so 25 min later, it was at barely 2%, meaning this will probably take until Saturday...
 18:40 - start